 Protein powders and supplements are a great way for vegans to get their protein.
 There are many different types of vegan-friendly protein sources available, so it’s important to find the right one that works best for you.

-The most common type of supplement is soy-based, but there are also plant proteins such as hemp, rice, pea, and others.
+The most common type of supplement is soy-based, but there are also vegan protein such as hemp, rice, pea, and others.
 The best way to find the right protein supplement for you is by using a trial-and-error process, trying one or two at a time until you find which ones work best!
 You can find protein supplements in health food stores, pharmacies, and online.

 Iodine is important for vegans because it helps the thyroid produce hormones.
 If you’re vegan, then this nutrient may be difficult to get from your diet.
 Hence, it’s necessary to take a supplement or eat iodine-rich foods like seaweed regularly to avoid problems such as low hormone production and weight gain.